Table of Contents

 |Affecting Factors||Content, Keywords, Title, Meta Description, Alt-Text, URL Structure, Interlinking, Breadcrumbs, Page Performance, Schema, Mobile Friendliness, Page Experience||Backlinks, Domain Authority, Page Authority, Social Promotion, Local SEO, Promotional (PPC) Campaigns|

-As inferred from the table, the affecting factors for on-page SEO are far more than the off-page SEO.
+As inferred from the table, the affecting factors for on-page SEO for your blog or website are far more than the off-page SEO.
 Furthermore, on-page SEO also gets the first preference during optimization as compared to the latter.
 That begs the question, why?

 SEO tactics do not give identical results.
-On-page SEO gets preference because unless the content quality is not up to the mark and does not use the right keywords and deliver information, Google will not let the page rank.
+On-page SEO for your blog or website gets preference because unless the content quality is not up to the mark and does not use the right keywords and deliver information, Google will not let the page rank.
+In short, you won’t be able to optimize your blog for Google.
 And until the page does not rank, the page will not build an authority.
 And if the page does not build authority, the website does not get a better domain rating.
 And that impacts rankings in the long run because it is a precursor to off-page SEO.
 As a result of all this, you will not get social shares or backlinks to the page.

 Hence, on-page SEO is more critical than off-page SEO and needs much more attention.
-However, once the page content is optimized perfectly, the foundation of the building is laid.
+However, once you optimize your blog for Google perfectly, the foundation of the building is laid.
 Off-page SEO works on constructing the tower.
 It helps build credibility faster, helping the page and domain authority to increase eventually.